SaschaDeWaal/computer-play-testing/tutorial/part3.md

 ![resultLog](images/resultLog.gif?raw=true)

 The logs you see are the results of the test.
-It is the data that you won by running the test.
+It is the data that you collected by running the test.
 Right now, it is logged but you should save this on the hard disk or store it to a database.

 This tutorial is about computer play testing and not about storing and showing data.
 I am sure you can find plenty of other tutorial about this.
 For my test, I created with NodeJS a socket server that is connected to CouchDB.
 The test script sends the data via socket to the NodeJS server that then stores the data there.

 A website build with react can then show you the data with nice graphs from the internet.
-You can find this code [here](https://github.com/SaschaDeWaal/computer-play-testing/tree/master/examples/LegendOfTheFiveRings/Game) if you would like to see it: but I know there are better tutorials online about this topic.
+You can find this code [here](https://github.com/SaschaDeWaal/computer-play-testing/tree/master/examples/LegendOfTheFiveRings/Game), but I know there are better tutorials online about this topic.